🪴Welcome Back!🪴 Celebrate Spring and Save 10% With Coupon WELCOMESPRING

 Potting up: filling a larger pot with multiple smaller plants instead of just one.
 Soil will dry out quicker with multiple plants.

-6) Pests / Disease: isolate plants with pests/disease to prevent it from spreading to others.
-Most pests (aphids, mealybugs, etc), can be treated by spraying the plant thoroughly with 50% isopropyl alcohol (you can dilute drugstore 70% or 90% IPA to 50% strength with water).
-Repeat one week later.
-It should kill the pests, but keep an eye out.
-Alcohol evaporates and usually doesn’t damage plants, but I like to put the plant in front of a fan after spraying to help the alcohol evaporate more quickly to minimize the possibility of tissue injury.
+6) Pests / Disease: always isolate plants with pests/disease to prevent spreading it to others.
+I like to use a LED magnifying glass to inspect my plants as it makes it easier to spot pests, which are often very small.
+Most pests (aphids, mealybugs, etc), can be treated by spraying the plant thoroughly with 50% isopropyl alcohol (make sure to get every part of the plant- you can dilute drugstore 70% or 90% IPA to 50% with water).
+Repeat one week later and then again one week after that.
+It should kill the pests, but continue to monitor.
+Look up treatment guidance or ask AI for advice on how often/long to spray for your specific pest.
+Alcohol is usually well tolerated but can cause damage if it sits on plants too long, so I like to put the plant in front of a fan after spraying to help the alcohol evaporate more quickly to minimize the possibility of tissue injury.
+Safer’s End-All can also be very effective against various pests and diseases, but it does affect the farina (wax layer) on leaves.

 1) Temperature: ensure that the hardy succulents you purchase are rated to be hardy in your hardiness zone.